 Basic Premise: Verbal orders may be used when there is no reasonable alternative to obtaining a written order.

 State Health Rules: Permit licensed nurses and pharmacist (for drugs only) to take verbal orders and no one else.
-Section 12, Medications and Section 14, Health Information to their profession under specified circumstances.
+Section 12, Medications and Section 14, Health Information Services.